fastify/fastify-caching/README.md

 All incoming requests to paths affected by this plugin will be inspected for the `if-none-match` header.
 If the header is present, the value will be used to lookup the tag within the cache associated with this plugin.
-If the tag is found, then the response will be ended with a 304 status code sent to the client.
+If the tag is found, then the response will end with a 304 status code sent to the client.

 Tags will be cached according to the second parameter.
 If the second parameter